sfromm/netspryte/README.md

-snmpryte
+netspryte
 ==========

-*snmpryte* is a library and set of utilities to query network equipment and get structured data back that describes the device.
+*netspryte* is a library and set of utilities to query network equipment and get structured data back that describes the device.